 He has directed several short films since 2003.
 Chalayan represented Turkey in the 2005 Venice Biennale with his film Absent Presence.
 In 2005, the Groninger Museum in the Netherlands hosted a retrospective of his work.
 In 2010 Chalayan opened two exhibitions in London at the Lisson Gallery and Spring Projects.
-Critically acclaimed solo exhibitions opened in London at the Design Museum (2009), the Museum of Contemporary Art in Tokyo (2010), Istanbul Modern (2010) and most recently at the Musee des Arts Decoratifs in Paris (2011).
+Critically acclaimed solo exhibitions opened in London at the Design Museum (2009), the Museum of Contemporary Art in Tokyo (2010), Istanbul Modern (2010), and most recently at the Musée des Arts Décoratifs in Paris (2011).

-Throughout the years Chalayan has partnered with artists, musicians, actors and members of the design, art, theatre and fashion fields including Tilda Swinton, Nick Knight, Antony Hegarty from Antony and the Johnsons as well with Scottish Dancer/ Choreographer Michael Clark for the 1998 production current/SEE.
-In 2010 he also designed costumes for the London Dance Theatre Saddlers Wells Production of ‘In The Spirit of Diaghilev’.
-He has collaborated with Swarovski on a number of shows including creating a range of motion dresses for the Spring/Summer 07 Chalayan collection and a rotating collar dress in 2006 for Runway Rocks.
-His installation piece for Swarovski titled “Repose” exhibited at the Kunsthalle Mannheim gallery and at the Crystal Palace, Milan.
+Throughout the years Chalayan has partnered with artists, musicians, actors, and members of the design, art, theater, and fashion fields, including Tilda Swinton, Nick Knight, and Antony Hegarty from Antony and the Johnsons, as well Scottish dancer/choreographer Michael Clark for the 1998 production current/SEE.
+In 2010 he also designed costumes for the London Dance Theatre Saddlers Wells Production of In the Spirit of Diaghilev and in the same year designed the costumes for the opera Passion by Pascal Dusapin, choreographed by Sacha Waltz.
+He has collaborated with Swarovski on a number of projects, including creating a range of motion dresses for the Spring/Summer ’07 Chalayan collection.
+His installation piece for Swarovski titled Repose was exhibited at the Kunsthalle Mannheim gallery and at the Crystal Palace, Milan.